Rob-McCormack/EC-Flat50Bench/README.md

 Immediately after the action, the adversary collapses this vector to its worst component.
 Standard RL assumes actions have persistent scalar shadows; EC proves that in systems with **Adversarial Causal Decoupling**, the shadow is crushed before the gradient can update.

+### The Postmortem Paradox (Epistemic Proof)

+In Chess, you can review a game and identify blunders: _"Move 23 was losing because it allowed a forced mate."_ In EC, retrospective analysis is structurally impossible.

+- **Mid-game assessment:** You capture a piece on move 15; the defender chooses **Swap** and you lose three moves later.
+Was move 15 a blunder? **You cannot know**—had they chosen **Play On**, it might have been winning.
+The "error" is not in the move but in the adversary's choice, which is strategic, not random.
+- **Database futility:** Even with 1M human games, statistical labeling fails.
+Move X might win in 500K games where opponents optimize differently than in the 500K where it loses.
+The conditional $P(\text{win}|\text{Move X})$ is confounded by adversarial entropy strategy, not noise.
+- **Consequence:** This is not just a failure of forward optimization—it's a failure of **epistemic learning**.
+Both human analysts and ML systems are blinded for the same reason: outcome labels are adversarially contaminated at the protocol level.

 ### Methodology: The "Strategic Proxy"

 To rigorously test this in a simplified benchmark, we implement a **Strategic Proxy** for the "Swap" mechanic.